overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 ===============

-The Overviewer's task is to take Minecraft worlds and render them into a set of tiles that can be displayed with a Google Maps interface.
+The Overviewer's task is to take Minecraft worlds and render them into a set of tiles that can be displayed with a Leaflet interface.
 This section goes over how Minecraft worlds work and are stored.

 A Minecraft world extends indefinitely along the two horizontal axes, and are exactly 256 units high.
 Minecraft worlds are made of voxels (volumetric pixels),